 Not only does having a good old-fashioned decluttering session open up your home and give you space to store the things you actually will use, an ordered and low clutter living environment has been proven to enhance your mental wellbeing as well.
-To get you started on your junk ousting journey, we have some tips on how to root out the junk and have a thorough rubbish clearance in your home.
+To get you started on your junk ousting journey, we have some handy tips on how to root out the junk and have a thorough rubbish clearance in your home.

 1. Little and Often

 One of the biggest reasons for clutter accumulating to a point where dealing with it becomes daunting, is that we don’t pay attention to it often enough.
 Try this; pick a room in your home each week.
 Take 5 minutes to look around it and identify anything you no longer have any love or use for.
 Remove these items.
 See if you miss them.
-If after one week you don’t feel any particular urge to put those items back, then perhaps it is time to throw them on the junk pile
+If after one week you don’t feel any particular urge to put those items back, then perhaps it’s time to throw them on the junk pile

-On the other hand, if your clutter issue is major, perhaps it is time for a full-on purge.
-If you don’t have the time to put a weekend aside, hire a skip or book a rubbish clearance service and blitz the whole house; garage, loft and garden included.
-It is a big job, but dealing with it in one, high-intensity burst is a great way to ensure that you get it done and don’t lose enthusiasm for the task.
-This can happen if you draw the process out over a number of weeks.
+On the other hand, if your clutter issue is major, perhaps it’s time for a full-on purge.
+If you don’t have the time to put a weekend aside (and can afford it), book a waste clearance service to blitz the whole house; garage, loft and garden included.
+It’s a big job, but dealing with it in one high-intensity burst is a great way to ensure that it gets done and you don’t lose enthusiasm for the task, which can easily happen if you draw the process out over a number of weeks.

 3. One Year Rule